cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

 ## TxWithdrawValidator

-When a validator wishes to withdraw their rewards it must send `TxWithdrawDelegation`.
-Note that parts of this transaction logic is also triggered each with any change in individual delegations, such as an unbond, redelegation, or delegation of additional tokens to a specific validator.
+When a validator wishes to withdraw their rewards it must send `TxWithdrawValidatorRewards`.
+Note that parts of this transaction logic are also triggered each with any change in individual delegations, such as an unbond, redelegation, or delegation of additional tokens to a specific validator.
 This transaction withdraws the validators commission fee, as well as any rewards